 Similar to the procedure in Chapter \ref{chapter:opt-prob}, the UEP scheme in Fig.\ref{fig:uep_encoder} is ready for construction in this chapter.
 Since the distortion estimator is updated in Chapter \ref{chapter:estimation} so as to adapt to the MRF based ISCD, the method used to solve the optimization problem in Chapter \ref{chapter:opt-prob} is again applied to the upgraded estimator.
 Because the two scenarios in Chapter \ref{chapter:opt-prob} are verified to be equivalent, only the first UEP scheme, where the encoder is given the constraint on the average transmission power and is expected to achieve the optimized received video quality, is presented in this chapter for simplicity.

 In this chapter, the derivation for the UEP scheme when using MRF based ISCD is shown in Section \ref{oo:spatial}.
 Then, the structures of UEP scheme for three types of ISCD decoders are respectively proposed in Section \ref{oo:result}.
-Finally, the simulated performance of the proposed UEP scheme is compared with that of the conventional EEP scheme and the results are presented in Section \ref{oo:result}.
+Then, the simulated performance of the proposed UEP scheme is compared with that of the conventional EEP scheme and the results are presented in Section \ref{oo:result}.
+Finally, the time complexity analysis is discussed in Section \ref{oo:complexity}.

 chap 5.1 UEP Scheme for ISCD Using MRF Source Decoder